voicegain/platform/ANNOUNCE.md

   * Several bug fixes and enhancements mainly related to Live Transcription.
   * More details in the Release Notes which are available [here](https://raw.githubusercontent.com/voicegain/platform/master/RELEASE.md)

-### Maintenance release 1.6.3 is scheduled for 5/18/2020 between 6pm and 9pm CST.
-  * This maintenance release provides an improved acoustic model for off-line transcription.